acocalypso/dwarfAlp/README.md

 - Provisions the telescope, waits for STA connectivity, acquires the master lock, and starts the HTTP + discovery services.
 - STA IP detection automatically updates `Settings.dwarf_ap_ip` before the server boots.

+> Looking for the packaged Windows GUI?
+Follow the step-by-step guide in [`setup.md`](setup.md) to launch the compiled Control Center and configure clients such as NINA.

 ---

 ## Building the GUI Executable